kpow/kpow-next-static/posts/starbucks-endcap.md

 thumb_image: '../static/ng.png'
 hero_color: '#a7787d'
 url: 'https://vimeo.com/361193962'
-exceprt: 'Established the technology and UX initiatives that resulted in the first touchscreen endcaps in Walmart for Starbucks.'
+excerpt: 'Established the technology and UX initiatives that resulted in the first touchscreen endcaps in Walmart for Starbucks.'

 ---